 Cascading in action.
 Go to the tablet breakpoint and add a new button.
 You’ll see that this new button appears on mobile, but not on desktop.

-Copying style from a breakpoint.
+Copy style from a breakpoint.
 Click Undo to return to the state where you have different colored buttons at each breakpoint.
 Now go back to tablet and select the button.
-From the floating Action bar, select Copy from Breakpoint—that’s the icon to the left of the link icon.
+From the floating action bar, select Copy from Breakpoint—that’s the icon to the left of the link icon.
 From here, select Apply on the desktop thumbnail.
 The button on tablet will now match the desktop styling.

 Watch related videos.